EOSIO/eosio-explorer/README.md

   -h or --help      Prints out the current list of available commands init              Initialize the tool by copying initial config, setting up
                     all Docker containers, etc.
-                    Available flags:
+                    Available flag(s):
+                    -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts
                     --server-mode - Starts the blockchain environment for the tool without opening the web application
+                    Below flag(s) only work in development mode by git cloning the repo:
-                    -dev / --develop - Starts the tool in development mode -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts
-                    -b / --build - Force building the gui of the tool start             Start the tool, assumes the dependencies and Docker images are already prepared Available flags:
+                    -dev / --develop - Starts the tool in development mode -b / --build - Force building the gui of the tool start             Start the tool, assumes the dependencies and Docker images are already prepared Available flag(s):
+                    -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts
                     --server-mode - Starts the blockchain environment for the tool without opening the web application
+                    --clear-browser-storage - Starts the tool with clearing browser local storage -d / --delete - Removes existing Docker containers and clear the browser local storage Below flag(s) only work in development mode by git cloning the repo:
-                    -dev / --develop - Starts the tool in development mode -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts
-                    -d / --delete - Removes existing Docker containers -b / --build - Force building the gui of the tool --init - Builds a production-ready version of the web tool, and opens the tool with cleared local storage --no-timestamp - Builds gui without adding env LASTTIMESTAMP.
+                    -dev / --develop - Starts the tool in development mode -b / --build - Force building the gui of the tool --no-timestamp - Builds gui without adding env LASTTIMESTAMP.
                                      Should only used by developer right before making a release start_gui         Starts the web tool locally without touching the nodeos and MongoDB containers.
-                    Available flags:
+                    Available flag(s):
+                    --clear-browser-storage - Clears the local storage
+                    Below flag(s) only work in development mode by git cloning the repo:
-                    -dev / --develop - Starts the tool in development mode --clear-browser-storage - Clears the local storage stop_dockers      Stops any currently running Docker containers gracefully remove_dockers    Remove any currently present Docker containers
+                    -dev / --develop - Starts the tool in development mode stop_dockers      Stops any currently running Docker containers gracefully remove_dockers    Remove any currently present Docker containers
 ```